Competing phases and domain structures of ferroelectric perovskites: the benefit of epitaxial (110) growth: Introduction

 So far, the main focus on research has been the high symmetric growth direction $\langle 001 \rangle$.
-Already for that, it has been reported that strain can bring large changes in phase diagram, e.g.,\ the transition temperature between the paraelectric and ferroelectric states can increase for about 30~K under only 0.1\% epitaxial (001) strain.\cite{grunebohm_ab_2015} Even larger modifications are expected when symmetry is further reduced, e.g.,\ using (110) as growth directions, a regime that remains surprisingly underexplored.
+Already for that, it has been reported that strain can bring large changes in phase diagram.
+For example, the transition temperature between the paraelectric and ferroelectric states can increase by about 30~K under only 0.1\% epitaxial (001) strain.\cite{grunebohm_ab_2015} Even larger modifications are expected when symmetry is further reduced, e.g.,\ using (110) as growth directions, a regime that remains surprisingly underexplored.
 In the few existing studies, triclinic and monoclinic low-symmetry phases, and multidomain structures have been reported.\cite{wu_effect_2016, ma_effect_2017,raeder_anisotropic_2021,ren_bimodal_2022}

-So far, theoretical studies on the misfit-temperature phase diagram, the so called ``Pertsev" diagram\cite{pertsev_effect_1998}, of epitaxially \pla{110} strained ferroelectric perovskites are underrepresented in literature: phenomenological models\cite{wu_effect_2016, ma_effect_2017} based on a priori assumption of single domain, phase-field models\cite{li_misfit_2024,zhang_strain_2022}, which are not limited by such assumptions but are parameter-sensitive\cite{wang_variation_2018}, and only one study based on an effective Hamiltonian\cite{gui_properties_2011} have been reported.